 Before we get started, let’s get some terminology straight.
-Before Facebook did several rounds of redesign, it used to have Tabs on top of the Facebook Pages, which served as a primary navigation for pages.
-Today, these tabs have moved to the side as became links, BUT the naming has stayed the same — Facebook still calls them “Page Tabs” and that’s what’s I’ll use thruout the post.
+Before Facebook did several rounds of redesigns, it used to have Tabs on top of the Facebook Pages, which served as a primary navigation for pages.
+Then there were tabs on the side, etc. Through endless UI changes.
+Today, these tabs (Facebook page apps) have moved to the left side as a navigation menu.We call them “Page apps” or “Facebook landing pages” and that’s what’s I’ll use throughout the post.

-Here’s a screenshot of what is considered to be “page tabs”:
+Here’s a screenshot of what is considered to be “page apps”:

 Now when we have this straight, let’s get started!
 We’re going to see how to add a custom tab to a Facebook page step by step…